eddiesigner/liebling/README.md

 <a href="https://ko-fi.com/eddiesigner" target="_blank"><img src="https://res.cloudinary.com/edev/image/upload/v1583011476/button_y8hgt8.png" alt="Donate" style="width: 250px !important; height: 60px !important;" width="250" height="60"></a>

+## Ghost 4

+This theme has been optimized for Ghost 4, if you are looking for a Ghost 3 compatible version please refer to [this link](https://github.com/eddiesigner/liebling/releases/tag/v.0.9.4).

 ## Preview

 You can see a live demo here: [https://liebling.eduardogomez.io](https://liebling.eduardogomez.io)